lil-lab/bandit-qa/README.md

 ## Data
-You can download the MRQA datasets from its [official repo](https://github.com/mrqa/MRQA-Shared-Task-2019#training-data): training data and in-domain development data.
+You can download MRQA datasets from [MRQA official repo](https://github.com/mrqa/MRQA-Shared-Task-2019#training-data): training data and in-domain development data.

-We suggest you to create a _data/_ folder and save all data files there.
+We suggest you to create a _data_ folder and save all data files there.

 ## Installation